Dosage of datura stramonium

 Importance of Datura stramonium dosage

-Their laboratory dosage is essential for:
+Their laboratory measurement is essential for:

-• ensure the conformity of production batches and avoid product recalls
+• Ensure the conformity of production batches and avoid product recalls

 Analytical methods used

-• LC-MS/MS (liquid chromatography coupled with tandem mass spectrometry): reference method for identifying and quantifying tropane alkaloids with high sensitivity, even in trace amounts.
+• LC-MS/MS (liquid chromatography coupled with tandem mass spectrometry): the reference method for identifying and quantifying tropane alkaloids with high sensitivity, even in trace amounts.

-• crude or standardized plant extracts
+• Raw or standardized plant extracts

-• plant powders and plant preparations
+• Plant powders and preparations

-• plant-based foods and drinks
+• Plant-based foods and beverages

-• food supplements containing plant extracts
+• Food supplements containing plant extracts

 This analysis applies to both raw materials and finished products in order to guarantee optimal safety at each stage of the production chain.